dannynoonan/transcript-playground/README.md

 A mapping of predefined `model_vendor` and `model_version` values and associated metadata are managed in the `WORD2VEC_VENDOR_VERSIONS` and `TRANSFORMER_VENDOR_VERSIONS` variables in `nlp/nlp_metadata.py`.

 **Note:** Word2Vec models are massive and are not stored in the project github repo.
-If you decide to leverage any of the Word2Vec embedding functionality, you will need to download those files from host sites where they are maintained, then using the labeling scheme in the `WORD2VEC_VENDOR_VERSIONS` variable in `nlp/nlp_metadata.py` you will need to manually rename and map them to the following directories:
+If you decide to leverage any of the Word2Vec embedding functionality, the `nlp/nlp_metadata.py` will guide you to external resources where you can download pretrained Word2Vec model files.
+Once downloaded, rename a given model file to match the `versions` keys in the `WORD2VEC_VENDOR_VERSIONS` variable (again using `nlp/nlp_metadata.py` as a guide), then store the renamed model file(s) to one of the following directories:
 * `w2v_models/fasttext`
 * `w2v_models/glove`
 * `w2v_models/webvectors`

-You only need to download and configure any Word2Vec language models that you intend to use, so for example you may get up and running with `model_vendor:'glove'` and `model_version:'6B300d'` and never download or run other `glove` model versions, or models from any other vendors.
+You only need to download and configure Word2Vec language models that you intend to use, and you can ignore those you don't intend to use.
+Getting up and running with `model_vendor:'glove'` / `model_version:'6B300d'` does not require you to download or rename any other `glove` model versions, or models from any other vendor.

 If you decide to experiment with the `/esw/build_embeddings_model` endpoint (described below) you will also need to create:
 * `w2v_models/homegrown`